Chapter 9 : Awkward Situations

-“Just after one,” Marlene says, holding out a hand to lift me up.
+“Just after one,” she says, holding out a hand to lift me up.
 I take it and sit myself up.

 “Oh.”
 I say stupidly.
-Suddenly, I feel embarrassed at my state, laying sprawled out in front of the common room entrance holding a half eaten pie in one hand.
+Suddenly, I feel embarrassed at my state, lying there sprawled out in front of the common room entrance holding a half eaten pie in one hand.

-“The password changed, and I was stuck…” I mumble in a lame explanation, not meeting their eyes.
+“The password changed, and I was stuck…” I mumble in a lame explanation, not meeting her eyes.
 My cheeks redden.

 “Well here, let’s get you inside,” Lily says, grabbing my bag for me.
 “Carpe Lacuna.”

-The Fat Lady, looking smugly in my direction as she does so, leans forward and we are free to enter the common room.
+The Fat Lady, looking smugly in my direction as she does so, leans forward and we are free to enter.

 “How’d you know the password?”
 I ask weakly in surprise.